 Curriculum and Program Requirements

-The Direct Entry Program begins with 36.5 credits and includes 810 clinical hours of full-time, year-round coursework to prepare for the NCLEX-RN exam and gain registered nurse licensure in the State of Vermont.
+The program begins with 36.5 credits and includes 810 clinical hours of full-time, year-round coursework to prepare for the NCLEX-RN exam and gain registered nurse licensure in the State of Vermont.
 Students then continue into the Doctor of Nursing Practice program.
 The 3 1/2-year Doctor of Nursing Practice curriculum includes 69.5-76 credits of coursework and 750-820 clinical hours, including 240 practicum hours.

 The curriculum for the DEPN program per entrance year: